2012Miron/List-Manager/README.md

 ## What is this?
 This is a **List Manager**, like Google keep, but no GUI.
 Created to edit a data base, or write here a notes.
 All commands you can find in the program itself.
 And yes, your data only on your computer.
-Nobody can't read your personal data, or do worsted thigs.

 ### How it works?
 It works easy.
 Central script, with name "General", load data, and manipulate with him.
 Script "checker", is check your files, is them on right place.
 Script "ackter",